Become a Gold Sponsor

 });

-Basic and partial select
+Basic select

 Select all rows from a table including all columns: